e271828e/Flight.jl/docs/notes/design/framework_design.md

   genuinely generic consumers, is handled by `T`-parametrization below.)
 Inputs are the component's *requirements*: §8's unconnected-input error, over-wiring detection and did-you-mean typo messages are only definable against them.
+  **Symmetric `T`-parametrization of `inputs` is rejected as impossible, not merely unnecessary** (v0.8): an input's activation-time type depends on *who feeds it* — wired from a continuous producer it holds `Dual` under a `Dual` activation, wired from a gated-off discrete producer it holds `Float64`, and the consumer's math promotes the mixture.
+The type is a fact about the wiring, not the consumer; a symmetric declaration would force the consumer to state its producer's tier and would break on substitution behind the same face.
+  Producers determine activation types; consumers accept what the wiring delivers — their obligation is genericity, checked by the `Dual` probe, never by declaration.
+Per-activation input types are derived facts.
 - **`outputs(::C, ::Type{T})`** on continuous components: the declaration is a *function of the sweep scalar*, read literally as "this port carries whatever scalar this evaluation runs on" — `Float64` nominally, a `Dual` under